replicatedhq/kots/README.md

 ```

 The app-slug argument is optional.
 If there is more than 1 application in the specified namespace, kots will prompt for which one to download.

+# Community

+For questions about using Ship, there's a [Replicated Community](https://help.replicated.com/community) forum, and a [#kots channel in Kubernetes Slack](https://kubernetes.slack.com/channels/kots).